 C Major Chord

-One of the easiest ukulele chords, the index finger on the 1st fret of the B string while the middle finger is on the 2nd fret of the D string
+In one of the easiest ukulele chords, the index finger is on the 1st fret of the B string while the middle finger is on the 2nd fret of the D string

 D Major Chord

 The 5th chord we want to mention is the D major chord.
 Guitar players will be familiar with the chord diagram for this one as it’s the same as it’s guitar counterpart.

 These five chords alone will literally let you play hundreds to even thousands of songs.
 With these chords, you can play countless 2 and 3 chord songs for baritone ukulele.

 The other good news is that many of these chords will translate well to playing a standard ukulele.
 Even better, they do very well with the highest four chords on a guitar and can often translate exactly!
 Ukulele beginners can find early success and fun just by getting good at these basic baritone ukulele chords!

 Are the Chords For A Baritone Ukulele Different?

 The standard tuning for a Baritone Ukulele is D G B E, which is different than the other three common sizes of ukulele.
 This results in the basic chords also being different.